en-atul/react-netpulse/README.md

-# ⚡ react-network-quality
+# ⚡ react-netpulse

 A modern, lightweight React hook that **actively measures your internet connection quality**—combining real-time **ping latency** and **download speed** analysis.

-Whether you're building a video conferencing app, a multiplayer game, or just want to warn users of poor connections, `react-network-quality` gives you the network insights `navigator.onLine` can’t.
+Whether you're building a video conferencing app, a multiplayer game, or just want to warn users of poor connections, `react-netpulse` gives you the network insights `navigator.onLine` can’t.

 ---